-RESOLUTION OF THE METRO COUNCIL) ACTING AS THE METRO CONTRACT REVIEW) BOARD, FOR THE PURPOSE OF AUTHORIZING) AN EXEMPTION TO THE COMPETITIVE) BIDDING PROCEDURES AND AUTHORIZING) PROCUREMENT BY REQUEST FOR PROPOSALS) FOR THE CONSTRUCTION OF THE) WILLAMETTE FALLS RIVERWALK))
+RESOLUTION OF THE METRO COUNCIL) RESOLUTION NO. 17-4827

+ACTING AS THE METRO CONTRACT REVIEW)

+BOARD, FOR THE PURPOSE OF AUTHORIZING)

+AN EXEMPTION TO THE COMPETITIVE)

+BIDDING PROCEDURES AND AUTHORIZING) Introduced by Chief Operating Officer

+PROCUREMENT BY REQUEST FOR PROPOSALS) Martha J. Bennett, in concurrence with

+FOR A DESIGN-BUILD APPROACH TO) Council President Tom Hughes

+CONSTRUCTION OF THE WILLAMETTE FALLS)

+RIVERWALK)